daun-io/pushpin/README.md

-# piece
+# pie 🥧
-Git hooks for piece of python teams
+Git hooks for python easy as pie